MajidSas/GS-QA/README.md

 ```

 Running the remainder of the script will generate two files one for full text evaluation and one for parsed evaluation.
 The file `./baselines/evaluate.py` contains the evaluation functions that we proposed.

-The other baselines are in the files `./baselines/baselines_text2sql.ipynb` and `./baselines/baselines_rag.ipynb`.
-They can be used similar to the first one.
-The file `./baselines/baselines_shuffled.ipynb` provides the random answers.
-Finally, the file `./baselines/baselines_summary.ipynb` generates the tables that we provided in the paper.

 ## Citation